Holidays are a time for fun and Santa Claus (who’s actually a firefighter) but they also come with an added bonus.

 Know what your limits are, Your health is important!
 Make some quick solid decision and move on with the other Holiday Fun.
 Its what the perfect firefighter would do.

 We are a huge fan of rescue remedy in our house.
 The little tablets or droplets are a combination of natural plant remedies and can help with stress.
 We’re not saying they are going to magically heal a broken bone (because they won’t) but they DO help with taking the edge off– no illicit activity required.

-It’s not ok to do nothing and spiral out of control with anxiety and stress.
+It’s not ok to do nothing and spiral out of control with anxiety and stress, especially when there are some great things to help.

 Kick em to the curb (you have permission)